tr1xem/AWCC/README.md

 awcc brightness "$ARG"
 ```

-and Bind it to a key preferrably F5
+And bind it to a key, preferably F5

-### Got a suggestion or a feature request? link it up in [discussions](https://github.com/tr1xem/AWCC/discussions)
+### Got a suggestion or a feature request?
+Link it up in [discussions](https://github.com/tr1xem/AWCC/discussions)

 # TODO